 AmeriCorps Education Award

 For students currently enrolled in an AmeriCorps program, tuition in the amount of the Education Award is payable during the year.
 If students do not earn their Education Award for any reason, or if they choose not to use these funds toward paying their tuition balance, they will be responsible for paying this balance out of pocket.
 If students take a leave of absence, withdraw, are administratively withdrawn, or are dismissed from the program before this balance has been paid through a pending award, it will be payable immediately, even if students have not earned or will not earn their Education Award.
 For more information on tuition balances from unearned awards, please see Pending Awards.
 For more information on extenuating circumstances, please see Extenuating Circumstances for AmeriCorps Recipients.
-For more information on AmeriCorps opt-out policies, please see AmeriCorps Opt-out.
+For more information on AmeriCorps opt-out policies, please see AmeriCorps Opt-Out below.

 Students who receive an Education Award also should be aware of the following: